SchlossLab/severe-CDI/README.md

 ## Repository where we started to look at bacterial features associated with adverse CDI outcomes.
-Note: Intial analysis used IDSA severe CDI definition to group cases into not severe and IDSA severe categories.

 YOUR PAPER'S ABSTRACT GOES HERE
+Note: Initial analysis used IDSA severe CDI definition to group cases into not severe and IDSA severe categories.